From Dusk Till Dawn 2: Texas Blood Money: Production

 From Dusk Till Dawn 2: Texas Blood Money and From Dusk Till Dawn 3: The Hangman's Daughter were produced at the same time as one another with Robert Rodríguez and his cousin Álvaro Rodríguez shepherding their own prequel pitch which would serve as the basis for From Dusk Till Dawn 3, while Quentin Tarantino, Lawrence Bender, and Scott Spiegel produced their own sequel pitch which would become From Dusk Till Dawn 2.
+Both films were shot back-to-back in order to share costs and filming resources between the productions and get two movies for the price of one.

 Tarantino and Scott Spiegel attended the premiere of From Dusk till Dawn and met Bob Weinstein whom Scott had worked with while writing a draft of Halloween 6 that was rejected by Moustapha Akkad.
 When the subject of the sequel came up in their discussion, Weinstein offhandedly suggest Spiegel handle the sequel.
 Shortly thereafter Spiegel wrote the story with friend Boaz Yakin and successfully pitched it to both Tarantino and Weinstein.
 In the initial premise Spiegel outlined, Seth Gecko would have been killed shortly after the events of the last film while heading to meet up with his criminal associates in Mexico for a larger heist.
 When the news reaches the crew they learn that the Titty Twister was the location he came from and go there to see if Richie Gecko is still alive and has the loot from the heist only to find out he's now King of the vampires.
 Tarantino was reluctant to reprise his role as Richie so instead the concept was retooled as a standalone follow-up.
 The film was shot over the course of 40 days in Cape Town, South Africa.
 Inspired by the success of previously produced direct-to-video The Prophecy II, Miramax used From Dusk Till Dawn 2 as a way of testing the waters to see if direct-to-video franchise sequels were a viable avenue.